ntap-johanneswagner/kompaktlivelab23/README.md

 # :trident: Everything you always wanted to know about storage in Kubernetes (But were too afraid to ask)

 # Introduction
+You will work in the NetApp Lab on Demand environment, but we`ve prepared some more resources for you than the typical lab guide offers.
+Before you can start, there are some preparations to do.

-You will connect to a Windows jumphost from which you can access the training environment.
+You will connect to a Linux jumphost from which you can access the training environment.
-It will provide you a K8s cluster version 1.22.3, a preconfigured storage system and the CSI driver we will use to demonstrate you how easy it is to use persistent storage in K8s.

-Sie werden im NetApp Lab on Demand arbeiten, wir haben jedoch etwas mehr Ressourcen vorbereitet als der typische Lab Leitfaden bietet.
-Bevor Sie beginnen können, ist etwas Vorarbeit zu erledigen.

-Sie werden sich auf einen Linux Jumphost verbinden, von dem aus Sie die gesamte Trainingsumgebung steuern können.
-Für dieses NetApp Kompakt LiveLab stehen Ihnen zwei Kubernetes Cluster mit je drei Worker Nodes zur Verfügung.
-Trident ist bereits vorinstalliert, ebenso stehen zwei ONTAP Storagecluster bereit.
+It will provide you two K8s clusters, two ONTAP Clusters,Tridend with preconfigured backend and a preconfigured nas storageclass.
-## Vorarbeit
+## Prework

-1. Plesase choose a username from the following document:
+# !!!!!!1.
+Wie wollen wir den Benutzernamen verteilen????:
 <span style="color:green">***Prepare a document with the usernames you recieved from the LoD Team and place a link here***</span>

 2. Access the lab environment:
 https://lod-bootcamp.netapp.com
 <span style="color:red">Please ignore the Lab Guide that is provided there and use this one</span>

-3. Request the lab *Using Trident with Kubernetes and ONTAP v5.0* and connect to the jumphost
+3. Request the lab *Cloud-native Applications with Astra Control Center v1.3* and connect to the jumphost

-4. Open *Putty* and connect to the host *rhel3* with the following credentials:
-username: *root*
-password: *Netapp1!*

-5. We've prepared some exercises for you that are hosted in a github repo.
+4. We've prepared some exercises for you that are hosted in a github repo.
 To have them available on your training environment, please create a directory, enter it and clone the repo with the following commands:
 <span style="color:green">***prepare a git repo for your workshop and use it below***</span>
 ```console
 cd /home/user